Self-Producing for Artists and Ensembles

 Devising Within a Democracy

-In June, the TEAM will be bringing our Devising Within a Democracy workshop back to NYC!
-Modeled on the TEAM’s own unique creative process, this 4-hour workshop gives participants insight into a mini devising process, providing tools and strategies for solo and group creation, working through delicate issues of collaboration and authorship, and bridging into the editing and synthesizing process.
-Perfect for artists of all levels of experience!
-Learn more.
+These workshops gives participants insight into a mini devising process, providing tools and strategies for solo and group creation, working through delicate issues of collaboration and group authorship, and bridging into the editing and synthesizing process.

 Topics covered include: